Mutt (film)

 Mutt is a 2023 drama film directed, written and produced by Vuk Lungulov-Klotz in his feature directorial debut.
+It stars Lío Mehiel, Cole Doman, Alejandro Goic and MiMi Ryder.

-The film had its world premiere at the 2023 Sundance Film Festival on January 23, 2023.
+The film had its world premiere at the 2023 Sundance Film Festival on January 23, 2023, where actor Lío Mehiel won the Sundance Dramatic Special Jury Award for Best Acting.
+This made Mehiel the first openly trans actor to win that award.

+It was released on August 18, 2023, by Strand Releasing.

 Premise

-In a day, Feña, a trans man, rekindles three old relationships after having lost touch since his gender transitioning, with his foreign father, his straight ex-boyfriend and his estranged younger half-sister.
+In one day, Feña, a trans man, rekindles his relationships with his foreign father, his straight ex-boyfriend and his estranged younger half-sister after having lost touch with them since his gender transition.